 sbt testfails it may be due to insufficient memory.
 In this case it is necessary to start SBT itself with more memory.

 sbt it:testto run the integration test suite.
-Executing this test suite will take several minutes (your .sbtconfig file needs to be changed accordingly).
+Executing this test suite will may take longer (on a fast desktop with 32GB and 8 Cores it taks ~30min).

 You are ready to go.